 Students pursuing a masters degree in statistics along with their Ph.D. studies in Economics can substitute STAT 200A-B for Econ 202 and Econ 220A/221A.

 Students must pass preliminary exams in microeconomics and macroeconomics following their first-year course work.
 Students who fail to pass either exam at the PhD level the first time will have a second opportunity just before the beginning of the Fall Quarter of the next academic year.

 Fields of Specialization

 Students must show mastery of two subfields in economics by taking a two-course sequence (possibly including independent reading courses) and writing a sole-authored research paper in each field.
-Each paper must be approved by a faculty supervisor chosen by the student who attests that the paper represents the student's independent ideats and research, and by a second reader assigned by the Director of Graduate Studies.
+For details on the field course requirements click here.
+Each field paper must be approved by two faculty supervisors chosen by the student who attests that the paper represents the student's independent ideats and research.
 In order to be judged as making normal progress in the Economics Ph.D. program, one field paper must be completed and approved by the end of the Summer Quarter of the second year and the second paper completed and approved by the end of the Summer Quarter of the third year.

 Advancement to Candidacy

 Students having successfully completed the course and preliminary exam requirements as described above are eligible to take the oral candidacy exam based on one of their field papers (described above) or in rare occasions on a very well developed research proposal.
 This oral exam will typically take place at the end of the second year, although in some circumstances it can take place at the end of the third year.